AndrewUshakov000/ChatUI/README.md

 # ChatUI
-This project is my attempt to create a chapUI.
-Only UI, nothing else!
+This project is my attempt to create a chat UI